Board of Directors

 David is the owner and farmer behind Port Judith Kelp Co. and is an 11th generation fisher turned ocean farmer from Rhode Island.
 As a lifelong fisher and coastal entrepreneur with a degree in ocean engineering from the University of Rhode Island, David brings a wide range of skills and experience to the new blue-green economy.
 David is GreenWave’s first farmer in Rhode Island and is already working to support the next generation of ocean farmers in the state.

 Lisa Holmes is GreenWave’s Food Systems Senior Strategic Advisor.
-She brings her years of experience in bringing together organizations from multiple sectors (agriculture, community-based/grassroots NGOs, economic investment and philanthropy) and leveraging their respective capacities to create infrastructure and programmatic initiatives that promote local and regional food systems.
-Lisa serves as President of the Board of CitySeed in New Haven, CT, which operates five neighborhood farmers markets, a mobile market, and a number of city and state-wide initiatives that seek to engage the community in growing an equitable, local food system.
-She also serves on the steering committee of the Working Lands Alliance in Connecticut, a project of the American Farmland Trust.
-She is also a member of the Mid-Atlantic region board of NatureBridge, which provides children with science-based environmental education in six national park locations.
+She brings her years of experience in bringing together organizations from multiple sectors (agriculture, community-based/grassroots NGOs, economic investment and philanthropy) and leveraging their respective capacities to create infrastructure and programmatic initiatives that promote local food access and justice.
+She has worked with grassroots and community efforts to transform the local food system in Connecticut for a decade, including serving on the board of CitySeed.
+Lisa is a member of the Mid-Atlantic Region board of NatureBridge, which provides children with science-based environmental education in six national park locations and is also currently serving as President of the board of the Pleiades Network, which envisions widespread and equal representation of women in all levels of leadership influencing positive progress toward sustainability.

 Sean Barrett is a veteran of both the restaurant and fishing industries of New York, and a co-founder of the Dock to Dish movement.
 His innovative and acclaimed membership-based supply programs connect small-scale and artisanal fishermen directly to local communities through wild seafood sourcing cooperatives that build resilience to climate change.